nsidc/earthaccess/docs/howto/access-data.md

 ```

-> Note: *earthaccess* can get S3 credentials for us, or auhenticated HTTP sessions in case we want to use them with a different library.
+> Note: *earthaccess* can get S3 credentials for us, or authenticated HTTP sessions in case we want to use them with a different library.

 **Option 2: Download data to a local folder**